NestJS-Microservices-Backend/client-gateway/README.md

 ## Description

 The Client Gateway is responsible for:
-- Authenticating and authorizing incoming requests.
+- Authenticating and authorizing incoming HTTP requests.
-- Routing requests to the appropriate downstream microservices (`Products`, `Orders`).
+- Forwarding requests to the appropriate downstream microservices (`Products`, `Orders`) through a NATS message broker.
 - Aggregating and transforming data from multiple services.
 - Providing a single, consistent API for client applications.